raihanakbr/bambangshop/README.md

 3. In this case, both singleton and DashMap are equally necessary as they complement each other.
 Singleton ensures that only one instance will exist in one interface.
 Additionally, DashMap will ensure that the existing subscriber data remains safely accessible by different threads.

 #### Reflection Publisher-2
+1. In my opinion, services and repositories should be separated from the model to make it easier to read and modify in case of changes.
+If these three functionalities are combined into one file, the file will be too long and difficult to read.
+By separating these functionalities into their own files, each file will be easier to read and modify.
+2. If we only use the model (combining service and repository into one file), the file will be difficult to read.
+Additionally, this time we have three models, namely program, subscriber, and notification, so the file will be very long and difficult to read.
+Difficulty in reading also affects the level of difficulty in modifying or tinkering with the code when there are changes.
+3. Postman serves to test the API of a project.
+In my opinion, Postman is very useful in testing APIs because of the features it provides, such as making requests with various tokens or request bodies, customizing the environment of a collection, and there is also monitoring feature.

 #### Reflection Publisher-3